bacloud14/Secluded/README.md

 Todo:

-Alot of things, basically only URL generation is done at this stage; No statistics logic was written.
+A lot of things, basically only URL generation is done at this stage; No statistics logic was written.
 A beautiful statistics dashboard.

 Please see open issues for a specific issue, and do not hesitate to open any new issue (like better code, readability, modularity and best practice, performance, better UI or even functionality enhancements...).